Marcus Bleasdale is a documentary photographer

 Marcus has published three books "One Hundred Years of Darkness" (2002) documenting life along the Congo River after the overthrow of Mboutu"The Rape of a Nation" (2009) documenting the exploitation of natural resources in Eastern Congo and most recently "The Unravelling" (2015) documenting the brutal conflict in the Central African Republic.

-Marcus is currently studying for an MSt in International Relations at Cambridge University whilst still documenting human rights issues around the world.
+Marcus is currently studying for a Masters in International Relations at Cambridge University whilst still documenting human rights issues around the world.

 2015 Overseas Press Club of America The Robert Capa Gold Medal

 2015 Amnesty International Award